CPRT/2023Rover/README.md

 ros2 run controller_publisher controller_publisher
-Start entering w, a, s, or d and press enter z and x to go up and down q to stop
+Start entering w, a, s, or d and press enter z and x to go up and down r and t to twist wrist f and g to rotate wrist up and down c and v to rotate wrist side to side q to stop